Are Snowbirds Grounded This Winter?The Oaks at Zephyrhills

 The introduction of the automobile in the early 1900s allowed the very first seasonal travelers to make their way to Florida to escape the freezing Northern winter.
 In 1919, a group known as the Tin Can Tourists of the World was formed, outfitting their Model T cars with tents, blankets, and cooking equipment and hitting the road to the Sunshine State.
 Think of the Tin Can Tourists as the grandfathers of the modern recreational vehicle community!

-Even more tourists, seasonal visitors, and retires came to Zephyrhills in the 1950’s and 1960’s, drawn to the area by its sunshine, low cost of living, and pastoral landscape.
+Even more tourists, seasonal visitors, and retirees came to Zephyrhills in the 1950’s and 1960’s, drawn to the area by its sunshine, low cost of living, and pastoral landscape.
 Many mobile home and RV parks popped up during this time, as a result of the increased demand for housing.

 In more recent times of economic hardship, Zephyrhills’ mobile home and RV parks has continued to offer housing options.
 In fact, the 55+ subdivisions, both mobile and brick-and-mortar, in Zephyrhills stayed relatively stable during the 2009 recession.

 And, while COVID has impacted the state and the travel plans of snowbirds, we’re confident in the resiliency of Zephyrhills and its community today.